Unfortunately, this time of year can also bring insufferable heat that forces us to crank up the air conditioner and stay indoors.

 The typical range of central air installation is usually between $3,700 and $7,250 according to homeadvisor.com.

-What are the benefits of air conditioning?An efficient air conditioning system will function and cool homes and remove moisture regardless of the outside temperature.
+What are the benefits of air conditioning?An efficient air conditioning system will function by cooling homes and removing moisture regardless of the outside temperature.
 This is especially important in extremely hot and humid areas where indoor air conditioning is the only solution to escaping these outside conditions.